qeinfinity/d-f/REPORT.md

 **(End of Log - Awaiting resolution for Problem 23 (Cont.): Zero VSS/CHL/VOLG despite `bs_greeks` call, and persistent `spot_val` UnboundLocalError in initial logs.
 The "PROCESSOR: stored ... greeks" log also remains elusive.)**

+dealer_net.py placeholdeDealer Netting Simplification: dealer_net.py uses a placeholder logic.
+Accurately determining the net dealer position (customer shorts vs. customer longs) is complex and crucial for correct metric interpretation.
+The current assumption of dealer_side_mult = 1 means all OI is treated as if dealers need to hedge it by taking the opposite side of a customer's vanilla position.r methodology. need something more sophisticated

+CHL_24h (Charm Load): sum(signed_charm * notional_usd * (1/365)).
+(Note: vanna_charm_volga.py uses 24/365 which is incorrect, should be 1/365 for daily charm impact or scale by T properly).
+The current code uses * 24/365, which seems to imply daily charm, but charm is dDelta/dTime, so multiplying by 1 day's fraction of a year is typical.
+Needs verification for the exact interpretation of "daily charm load".
+The code in vanna_charm_volga.py is dealer_greeks["charm"] * 24 / 365 * dealer_greeks["notional_usd"].
+This is likely intended as "delta change per day".

+Scenario: A qualitative label ("Gamma Pin," "Dealer Sell Material," etc.) determined by rules.classify() based on thresholds applied to NGI, VSS, and spot_change_pct. adv_usd (Average Daily Volume in USD) is used as a scaling factor for NGI materiality, but is currently a placeholder in processor.py.

+Limited Instrument Set: The collector currently only subscribes to MAX_UNAUTH_STRIKES (12) option instruments due to a "crude filter."
+This is a very small fraction of the market and will significantly underrepresent total dealer exposure.

+BS Model & Inputs: Relies on the Black-Scholes model.
+Assumes risk-free rate r=0.
+Implied Volatility (mark_iv) is taken from Deribit's ticker data.
+The accuracy of calculated greeks depends heavily on these inputs.
+The option_type for BS calculation is inferred from instrument name (e.g., "-C-" for Call, "-P-" for Put).

+Raw Gamma for Flip Point: gamma_flip_distance currently uses a gamma_by_strike sum based on raw instrument gammas, not dealer-netted gammas.
+The true flip point would depend on the net dealer exposure.

+Static Thresholds/Weights: HPP score weights (alpha, beta) and scenario classification rules use static thresholds.
+In a real system, these might need to be dynamic or adaptive. adv_usd for scenario classification is a placeholder.

+No Historical Persistence (Implemented): While ClickHouse is mentioned in README.md's "Implementation blueprint" and .env.example, there's no code implementing its usage for storing historical data.

+Basic Error Handling in WS/Processor: While try-except blocks exist, the resilience and observability of a production system would require more robust error handling, retries, and monitoring.

+Single spot[0] Source: Relies on a single Deribit index for spot price.